TWUOnline/ldrs591/_posts/2017-11-24-instructions-for-blog-posts-and-responses.md

 Marks accumulate at 3% per week 3= outstanding on all criteria above; 2= meeting expectations; 1= not meeting all expectations as outlined above but made an effort; 0 = did not make an effort to answer the question

-In Unit 4, 5, 6, 7, 9 you will be asked to provide a brief reflection on the topic for the unit.
-Below you will find the reflection brief rubric for these specific blog post responses.
+Below you will find the rubric for these specific blog post responses.
 <h5>Reflection Brief Rubric:</h5>
 [table id=16 /]